This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 Burst Interval : 5

-The advantage of this protection is that it provides a very detailed insight into what is going on in the network, and if there is any specific activity that is having an increased rate, or unexpectedly high packets per second.
+The advantage of this protection is it provides detailed insight into the network, and if there is any specific activity that has an increased rate, or unexpected high packets per second.

-This is only exposed through CLI, as they are normally part of advanced functionality that is rarely needed to modify.
+This is only exposed through CLI, as they are normally part of advanced functionality that rarely needs modification.

-To get a view of all punt policies:
+To receive a view of all punt policies:

 9800-l#show platform software punt-policer